Transformational coaching explained

 Transformational Coaching is focused on “being”.

-In a more sensitive and supporting way, Transformational Coaching as a method aims to help people who want to transform their lives.
+In a more sensitive and supporting way, this type of coaching aims to help people who want to transform their lives.
 Many of them feel are lost or need to eliminate bad habits, patterns and negative actions that are constant in their lives and that do not allow them to develop their skills or potential.

-By knowing who the person truly is and what they want to achieve, the dreams and goals will come together in transformational coaching for the coach to guide the process of achievement.
+By knowing who the person truly is and what they want to achieve, the dreams and goals will come together in coaching for the transformational life coach to guide the process of achievement.

 The five steps of Transformational Coaching

-There are 5 proposed steps that are usually used in Transformational Coaching:
+There are 5 proposed steps that are usually made in the coaching process.

 Step 1: Recruitment